100 Florida Trails®

 Greenway at Biscayne National Park

-Note: Intersecting canal levees in this area offer more biking.
-Continue north 7 miles along L31E to Coconut Palm Drive to connect to the paved Biscayne and Black Creek Trails.
+Note: The L31E/Biscayne Trail continues, adding more biking.
+It runs north 7 miles to Coconut Palm Drive to connect to the paved Biscayne and Black Creek Trails, and south 10 miles to Card Sound Road (causeway to Florida Keys).

 North Canal Path